Description

 Which means for our asset as example:

-• The excess return divided by the downside deviation over 5 years of iPath Series B S&P 500 VIX Mid-Term Futures ETN is -0.45, which is lower, thus worse compared to the benchmark SPY (0.84) in the same period.
+• Looking at the excess return divided by the downside deviation of -0.39 in the last 5 years of iPath Series B S&P 500 VIX Mid-Term Futures ETN, we see it is relatively lower, thus worse in comparison to the benchmark SPY (0.81)

 Ulcer: